mead-ml/mead-baseline/README.md

   - Stanford Politeness Corpus
     - Consistent improvement over [extended algorithm](https://github.com/sudhof/politeness) from authors using a decimation split (descending rank heldout)
   - Language Detection (using word and char embeddings)
-  - Question Categorization (QA trec) (93.6-94% static using SGD, 93.6-94.8% dynamic using adadelta)
+  - Question Categorization (QA trec)

 This architecture doesn't seem to perform especially well on long posts compared to NBSVM or even SVM.
 However, this pattern is used to good effect as a compositional portion of larger models by various researchers.